tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 - AWS CLI enables you to control multiple AWS services directly from the command line within one tool.
 - SDKs make it easier for you to use AWS services through an API designed for your programming language or platform.

+The AWS Management Console includes wizards (FR: des assistants) and workflows that you can use to complete tasks in AWS services.

   You can also use :

 __AWS Elastic Beanstalk__